awillats/clinc/sketches_and_notation/planning_big_picture/exemplars.md

     > Confounding is the big threat to causal validity (Pearl, 2009) irrespective of the use of simple regression techniques or advanced functional connectivity techniques (Stevenson et al., 2008; Honey et al., 2009; Aitchison and Lengyel, 2017; Pfau et al., 2013)

     - bigger issue with passive observation
-      > First, there are many variables that we cannot easily set, e.g., the activity of neurons somewhere in the brain.
-S
+      > But if we can only observe a system, then confounding is a serious problem; we can never know if an apparent interaction between X and Y is real or is confounded by the other variables.
+First, there are many variables that we cannot easily set, e.g., the activity of neurons somewhere in the brain. [^quasi]

 - **limitations of current approaches**
   - **recording more isn't always enough**[^fiete]